RealJustMe/Phantombot-Custom-Scripts/custom/systems/healthSystem/README.md

 - !healthsettings check [system] - List the current setting for that said system.

 ## For Streamer ToDo:
 - Nothing currently required from the streamers from this point.
+(Will post panel soon)

 ## Notes:
 - Place healthSystem.js into *./scripts/custom/systems* if folders not there then make them